BeneathTheInk/special-entities/readme.md

 Entities.nameToCode( name )
 ```

 These methods help to convert between a special entity name and a unicode code point.
-Names should not include the HTML entity formatting (eg. just `copy`, not `&copy;`).
+Names should not include the HTML entity formatting (eg. just `"copy"`, not `"&copy;"`).